X-ray polarimetry of the accreting pulsar GX 301-2: Introduction

-The X-ray spectrum of the system was investigated by many observatories, including \textit{NuSTAR} \citep[see][and references therein]{Armin19}.
-The continuum X-ray spectrum is usual for an accreting XRP and is well described by a power-law model with a Fermi-Dirac cutoff \citep{Furst18}, with some additional components.
+The X-ray spectrum of the system has been investigated by many observatories, including \textit{NuSTAR} \citep[see][and references therein]{Armin19}.
+The continuum X-ray spectrum is typical for an accreting XRP and is well described by a power-law model with a Fermi-Dirac cutoff \citep{Furst18} and some additional components.
 These include two cyclotron resonant scattering features near 35 and 50 keV \citep{Furst18}, whose energies are positively correlated with the source X-ray luminosity, including variations over the pulse period \citep{Furst18,Armin19}.
-It is necessary to mention a strong local absorption, which is also correlated with the observed luminosity.
-It can be as high as $(5-20)\times 10^{23}$\,cm$^{-2}$ \citep[see, e.g.][]{Furst18,Armin19, Doroshenko.etal.2010, Ji21}.
+It is necessary to mention a strong local absorption that is also correlated with the observed luminosity.
+The absorber column density can be as high as $(5-20)\times 10^{23}$\,cm$^{-2}$ \citep[see, e.g.,][]{Furst18,Armin19, Doroshenko.etal.2010, Ji21}.
 Important components of the softer part of the X-ray spectrum are the iron K$\alpha$ and K$\beta$ lines, arising due to a reprocessing of X-rays in the matter surrounding the NS \citep[see detailed analysis in][]{Ji21}.
 Their strength is also strongly correlated with the source luminosity.

-The first attempt to measure X-ray polarization of \gx was performed with balloon-borne hard X-ray polarimeter X-Calibur in the 15--35 keV energy band resulting in a non-detection \citep{2020ApJ...891...70A}.
-Here we present the result of \ixpe observations of \gx. \ixpe observations were accompanied by the simultaneous observations performed with the Mikhail Pavlinsky ART-XC telescope on the board of the \textit{SRG} observatory.
-Archival observations of \gx performed by \textit{NuSTAR} observatory were also used for the comparative analysis.
+The first attempt to measure the X-ray polarization of \gx was performed with balloon-borne hard X-ray polarimeter X-Calibur in the 15--35 keV energy band.
+This attempt resulted in a non-detection \citep{2020ApJ...891...70A} due to a rather short flight duration.